 Findings in a recent study published in an eyecare journal confirm the nationwide trend of overprescribing antibiotics for common infections, especially antibiotic eyedrops for pink eye.
 The cause is most likely due to eyedrop prescriptions being written by a primary care physician, pediatrician, or urgent-care provider.
 Eye care providers are most appropriate to diagnose pink eye as allergic, viral or bacterial and to treat accordingly.

-Seek an optometrist – the primary eyecare provider – for your concerns about pink eye to lessen the widespread over-prescribing rates of antibiotic eyedrops.
+Seek an optometrist – the primary eye care provider – for your concerns about the pink eye to lessen the widespread over-prescribing rates of antibiotic eyedrops.